North America and West Indies Station: History

 In 1952, the Commander-in-Chief, Vice Admiral Sir William Andrewes, became the initial Deputy Supreme Allied Commander Atlantic.

-For ships stationed in Canada and North America, go to List of Royal Navy ships in North America.
+Vice-Admiral John Eaton, the last Commander-in-Chief, flew his flag from HMS Kenya; on hauling down his flag as C-in-C A&WI, he moved to Norfolk and spent an additional year there solely as Deputy Supreme Allied Commander Atlantic.

 Disestablishment and successor, SNOWI

 On 29 October 1956, the post of Commander-in-Chief, America and West Indies Station, was abolished, leaving the Senior Naval Officer, West Indies as his replacement.
-SNOWI reported directly to the Commander-in-Chief, Home Fleet, flying his flag back in the United Kingdom.
-SNOWI also served as Island Commander Bermuda (ISCOMBERMUDA) in the NATO chain of command, reporting to Commander-in-Chief, Western Atlantic Area, as part of SACLANT.
+SNOWI reported directly to the Commander-in-Chief, Home Fleet in the United Kingdom.
+SNOWI also served as Island Commander Bermuda (ISCOMBERMUDA) in the NATO chain of command, reporting to Commander-in-Chief, Western Atlantic Area, as part of Allied Command Atlantic.
 The ships of the command were reduced to two Station Frigates.

+All remaining Admiralty land in Bermuda, including Admiralty House at Clarence Hill and Ireland Island, along with the War Department lands, were sold to the colonial government in the 1960s.

+Newly promoted Commodore Edward Ashmore was the first to hold the combined command of Senior Naval Officer West Indies and Commander British Forces Caribbean Area, plus the existing NATO Island Commander, Bermuda.
+As Commander British Forces Caribbean Area the incumbent Commodore was directly responsible to the Chief of Defence Staff.
+Starting in July 1963, Ashmore had under his command three frigates, at various times HMS Londonderry (F108), HMS Caprice, HMS Ursa (R22), and later HMS Tartar (F133), plus a resident battalion of the Army in British Guiana and a reinforced company group in British Honduras.

-All remaining Admiralty land, including Admiralty House at Clarence Hill and Ireland Island, along with and War Department lands, were sold to the colonial government between 1957 and 1965.
-That part of the dockyard still required for naval operations remained under Admiralty control under a ninety-nine year lease, and the South Yard Berthing Area was commissioned on 1 June 1965, as HMS Malabar, under the command of the RNO, with the headquarters of SNOWI and the RNO in Moresby House (originally built in the 1899s as the residence of the civilian Officer in Charge, Works).
+By the time Ashmore arrived, the dockyard in Bermuda was "in a state of chaos," a "shocking mess," and required much attention and rebuilding.
+The part of the dockyard still required for naval operations remained under Admiralty control under a ninety-nine year lease as the South Yard Berthing Area, which was commissioned on 1 June 1965 as HMS Malabar, under the command of the RNO.
+The headquarters of SNOWI and the RNO was set up in Moresby House (originally built in the 1899s as the residence of the civilian Officer in Charge, Works).
 In December, 1967, the position of RNO Bermuda was abolished, with its duties passing to SNOWI's secretary and SNOWI taking over command of HMS Malabar.
 As SNOWI was frequently in the West Indies, he was unable to effectively command HMS Malabar and a Lieutenant-Commander was consequently appointed to the roles of Commanding Officer of HMS Malabar and RNO in 1971.